rayan2162/smart_farmer_assistance_app/README.md

-Here’s an updated version of your README file incorporating your initial draft and the required link for setup & installation:

----

 # Smart Farmer Assistant App

 The **Smart Farmer Assistant App** is a web application designed to help farmers and administrators manage farming activities.
 It offers features related to crops, agroforestry, livestock, silos, and equipment.
 There are two types of users in the system: regular users (farmers) and admins.